Garhwali language: In media

 In the year 2017 Rachit Pokhriyal launched Pineflix to fill in the garhwali language content gap for the people of Uttarakhand, with its first Garhwali Short film releasing on 19 August 2018.
 Since then they have created films on various topics highlighting hardships of local people of uttarakhand and other social issues for awareness.

+Language preservation and revitalization

+In late 2025 a community led project (website and app) was launched to save the Garhwali, Kumaoni and Jaunsari languages called HimLingo.
+More than 4000+ words havw been added to the online Garhwali Dictionary by Garhwali native speakers from around the world.